Petrus Christus: Life

-It is unknown whether Christus visited Italy, and brought style and technical accomplishments of the Northern European painters directly to Antonello da Messina and other Italian artists, but it is known that his paintings were purchased by Italians from the large community of foreign merchants in Bruges.
+Christus was born in Baarle, near Antwerp and Breda.
+Long considered a student of and successor to Jan van Eyck, he has sometimes been confused with van Eyck.
+At the death of van Eyck in 1441, it is thought that Christus took over his master's workshop.
+Christus purchased his Bruges citizenship in 1444, exactly three years after van Eyck's death, taking advantage of a decree set down by Philip the Good allowing in men indebted to him after the Bruges Revolt of 1436–38.
+Had he been an active pupil in van Eyck's Bruges workshop in 1441, he would have received his citizenship automatically after the customary period of one year and one day.
+Christus may have been van Eyck's successor in the Bruges school, but perhaps not his pupil.
+Recent research shows that Christus, long seen only in his predecessor's light, was an independent painter whose work shows just as much influence from, among others, Dirk Bouts, Robert Campin and Rogier van der Weyden.
+It is unknown whether Christus visited Italy and brought the style and technical accomplishments of the Northern European painters directly to Antonello da Messina and other Italian artists, but it is known that his paintings were purchased by Italians from the large community of foreign merchants in Bruges.
 Indeed, nearly half of his paintings were commissioned by Italians, or have a provenance from Italy or Spain, or were soon copied in those countries.

 A document testifying to the presence of a "Piero da Bruggia" (Petrus from Bruges?) in Milan may suggest that he visited that city at the same time as Antonello, and the two artists may even have met.
 This might account for the remarkable similarities between the Portrait of a Man attributed to Christus in the Los Angeles County Museum of Art and many of Antonello's portraits, including the supposed self-portrait in the National Gallery in London.
 It would also explain how Italian painters learned about oil painting and how Northern painters learned about linear perspective.
 Antonello, along with Giovanni Bellini, was one of the first Italian painters to use oil paint like his Netherlandish contemporaries.
 Further, Christus' Virgin and Child Enthroned with Saints Francis and Jerome in Frankfurt, seemingly dated 1457 (the third digit is illegible), is the first known Northern picture to demonstrate accurate linear perspective.

 In 1462, Christus and his wife, Gaudicine, enrolled at the Confraternity of the Dry Tree, from which his Madonna of the Dry Tree may derive its name.
 He was made a member of the Guild of Saint Luke and made dean of the guild in 1471.
 Bruges listed him dead in 1473, though the Metropolitan Museum of Art says he died in 1475 or 1476.

 Hans Memling succeeded Christus as the next great painter in Bruges.